-I’m so excited to share this post, as it’s been on my to do list for a while!
-Today, I’m answering my most frequently asked questions about launching and running a small business.
+I’m very excited to share this post, as it’s been on my to do list for a while!
+Today, I’m answering frequently asked questions about launching and running a small business.
 And, since I often receive questions focused on the design side of my business, I’m including all those too.
-Most of these have been taken from emails and DMs I’ve gotten over the years, while others stem from conversations I’ve had with fellow designers and entrepreneurs.
+Many of these have been taken from emails and DMs I’ve received over the years, while others stem from conversations I’ve had with fellow designers and entrepreneurs.

 Fair warning: It’s another massive Ask V post (I just can’t seem to quit after the Beauty Bible!), so use the little jump menu below to hop to various sections.
 My hope is that since some of the questions are a lot more general—and could apply to anyone, no matter the industry they’re interested in—this post will be helpful for anyone who’s ever thought about launching their own thing.
 Have other questions?
 Feel free to leave them for me in the comments.
 Ok, let’s dive in!